eddmann/eddmann.github.io/_posts/2014/2014-05-11-reversing-a-unicode-string-in-php-using-utf-16-be-le.md

 ---
 layout: post
-title: "Reversing a Unicode String in PHP using UTF-16BE/LE"
+title: 'Reversing a Unicode String in PHP using UTF-16BE/LE'
-meta: "Explaining how to reverse a Unicode String using UTF-16 and Endianness in PHP."
+meta: 'Explaining how to reverse a Unicode String using UTF-16 and Endianness in PHP.'
 ---

 Last week I was bit by the Unicode encoding issue when trying to naively manipulate a user's input using PHP's built-in string functions.